 At Sandman, Finn, & Fitzhugh, we are a client-focused criminal defense law firm with over 50 years of combined experience – much of that as prosecuting attorneys.
 Our blend of experience and comprehensive knowledge of North Carolina child abuse laws allows us to provide more personal representation and smart legal strategy.

 In North Carolina, a person can be charged with child abuse based on the following alleged behaviors against a child less than 16 years old:

 - Physical Abuse – Intentionally causing physical injury to a child, or allowing another to do so.
 This includes hitting, kicking, shaking, or pinching.

-- Sexual Abuse and Exploitation – This includes rape and inappropriate touching, exposing a child to inappropriate materials or trafficking a child.
+- Sexual Abuse and Exploitation – This includes sex crimes such as rape and inappropriate touching, exposing a child to inappropriate materials, or trafficking a child.